alpine9000/amiga_examples/020.shrinkler/README.md

    * [Source repository](https://bitbucket.org/askeksa/shrinkler)
    * [Forum thread with discussion] (http://ada.untergrund.net/?p=boardthread&id=264&page=0)

 This is a pretty cool bit of kit.
-I think you can just point an exe and this program and it will produce a compressed version of the exe that it runnable.
+I think you can just point an exe at it and it will produce a compressed version of the exe that it runnable.
 Seeing as all my examples are based on a trackloaded setup, we use it slightly differently.

 We shrink the "program" that our trackloaded loads as if it were data: